ajktown/docs/code_writing_conventions/react.md

 - They are ideally must be done in library, if shared by different services.
 - They should have their theme set up
   - The theme has to be managed by one source.

+## Callback functions
+- Every React Node's component
+  - Either business logic implemented component
+  - Styled component
+- Must have its function useCallback as default, so any re-rendering should not cause
+  - infinite loop
+  - Unnecessary writing coding

 ## Handlers